sam-grant/sam-grant/README.md

 - [RadialField](https://github.com/sam-grant/RadialField): analysis code for estimating the size of radial component Fermilab $g-2$ storage ring magnetic field.
 Code relating to direct radial field measurements, and toy Monte Carlo measurements, can be found in [EDM](https://github.com/sam-grant/EDM).

-- [Tex](https://github.com/sam-grant/Tex): LaTeX code, containing my Ph.D thesis among other things.
+- [Tex](https://github.com/sam-grant/Tex): LaTeX code, including my Ph.D. thesis and various other things.

 <!--
 **sam-grant/sam-grant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.